 To complete this course you must demonstrate competency in 2 units.

-This option requires you to study the material within the JP Handbook and our online resources and apply this knowledge to the assessments.
-There are no training sessions involved with this option.
+In our online JP course, you will study the material within the JP Handbook and our online resources and apply this knowledge to the assessments.
 You will be enrolled in the online portal once your enrolment is confirmed.

 Upgrade from CDec to JP